-- (a) Wages must be paid fortnightly unless otherwise mutually agreed up to a monthly maximum period. - (b) Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - (c) When notice of termination of employment has been given by an employee or an employee's services have been terminated by the employer, all wages and other money owing to an employee will be paid to the employee. - (d) Section 536 of the Act requires the employer to give a pay slip to an employee within one working day of paying an amount to the employee in relation to the performance of work.
-The Fair Work Regulations 2009 specify the information that must be included in a pay slip.
+- (a) Wages must be paid fortnightly unless otherwise mutually agreed up to a monthly maximum period. - (b) Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee.

+(c) When notice of termination of employment has been given by an employee or an employee's services have been terminated by the employer, all wages and other money owing to an employee will be paid to the employee.